Want to make a difference? ¡Tú Puedes!

 Looking back and going forward

 I used to dream about quitting my job as an elevator operator.
-Now I am an assistant to the principal and my focus remains on teaching: teaching others about culture, emotional learning, improving instructional practices, leadership skills, and developing an understanding of diverse cultures.
+Now I a principal and my focus remains on teaching: teaching others about culture, emotional learning, improving instructional practices, leadership skills, and developing an understanding of diverse cultures.

 Therefore, if you want a sense of purpose in life, TEACH!